isomerpages/moe-damaipri/pages/eOpen House.md

     </tr>
 </tbody></table>

 <div style="text-align: justify;">Join us at Damai Primary School and experience the enriching school-wide programmes that ignite a love for learning, foster holistic development, and empower students to reach their full potential.
-Together, we create a dynamic and nurturing environment that prepares students for success in the 21st century.<br>
+Together, we create a dynamic and nurturing environment that prepares students for success in the 21st century.</div><br>

-Embark on this educational journey with us and discover the endless possibilities!</div>
+<div style="text-align: justify;">Embark on this educational journey with us and discover the endless possibilities!</div>